darioperez/critical-hit-portfolio-2021-refresh/content/projects/the-mls.md

 ### VestaPlus

-For VestaPlus we helped in UX/UI design of new features such as client dashboard, listing Search (comprehensive and quick search), flexible reports and their completely new VestaPlus mobile app.
+For VestaPlus I helped in UX/UI design of new features such as client dashboard, listing Search (comprehensive and quick search), flexible reports and their completely new VestaPlus mobile app.

-We were also part of the team in charge of the development of VestaPlus’ new marketing site.
+I was also part of the team in charge of the development of VestaPlus’ new marketing site.

-In conjunction with VestaPlus’ UX and marketing team we were able to participate in the ideation, architechture, design and development of their help system and kwoledge base.
+In conjunction with VestaPlus’ UX and marketing team I was able to participate in the ideation, architechture, design and development of their help system and kwoledge base.

 <img class="mb-6" src="/projects-assets/the-mls/Vestaplus - Header.png" />
 <img class="mb-6" src="/projects-assets/the-mls/Vestaplus - Features.png" />